dalibo/emaj/docs/en/upgrade.rst

 * The  procedure that upgrades a version 2.3.1 into 3.0.0 changes the structure of log tables: both *emaj_client_ip* and *emaj_client_port* columns are not created anymore.
 Existing log tables are not modified.
 Only the new log tables are impacted.
 But the administrator can :ref:`add these columns<addLogColumns>`, by using the *'alter_log_tables'* parameter.

 * The procedure that upgrades a version 3.0.0 into 3.1.0 renames existing log objects.
 This leads to locking the application tables, which may generate conflicts with the parallel use of these tables.
 This procedure also issues a warning message indicating that the changes in E-Maj rollback functions regarding the application triggers processing may require changes in user’s procedures.

+* The procedure that upgrades a version 3.4.0 into 4.0.0 updates the log tables content for TRUNCATE recorded statements.
+The upgrade duration depends on the global log tables size.